Observing the launch of an Eddington wind in the luminous Seyfert galaxy PG1211+143: Introduction

 Examination of archival data from \xmm\ and \suzaku\ has since shown similar ultra-fast, highly-ionized outflows (UFOs) to be relatively common in nearby, luminous AGN (Tombesi 2010, 2011; Gofford 2013).
 The frequency of these detections confirms a substantial covering factor and hence significant mass and kinetic energy in such winds.
 Indeed, their integrated mechanical energy may be substantially greater than required to disrupt the bulge gas in the host galaxy, suggesting some winds are intermittent, or that much of the energy in a persistent wind must be lost before reaching the star forming region, perhaps by colliding with pre-ejecta, as seen in an \xmm\ observation of the low mass Seyfert \ngc\ (Pounds and Vaughan 2011, Pounds and King 2013).

 In order to further explore the velocity structure and evolution of the fast wind in \pg\ an extended \xmm\ observation was carried out during 7 spacecraft orbits over the period 2014 June 2 to 2014 July 9.
 Effective on-target exposures for individual orbits ranged from $\sim$50 to $\sim$100 ks, with a total duration of $\sim$650 ks.
-Full details of the \xmm\ observing log are given in Lobban \et (2016), reporting the results of a detailed timing analysis.
+Full details of the \xmm\ observing log are given in Lobban \et\ (2016), reporting the results of a detailed timing analysis.

-\swift\ (Gehrels et al. 2004) also observed PG 1211+143 with 43 snapshots, as part of a Target of Opportunity (ToO) programme linked to the \xmm\ campaign.
+The {\it Neil Gehrels Swift Observatory} (\swift; Gehrels et al. 2004) also observed PG 1211+143 with 43 snapshots, as part of a Target of Opportunity (ToO) programme linked to the \xmm\ campaign.
 The \swift\ observations cover the period 2014 June 4 to 2014 August 4 and have typical durations of $\sim$ 1.5 ks.
-We have extracted x-ray light curves from the X-ray Telescope (XRT; Burrows et al. 2005) and UV light curves from the Ultra-Violet/Optical Telescope (UVOT; Roming et al. 2005), the latter using the U, UVW1 and UVW2 filters.
+We have extracted X-ray light curves from the X-ray Telescope (XRT; Burrows et al. 2005) and UV light curves from the Ultra-Violet/Optical Telescope (UVOT; Roming et al. 2005), the latter using the u, uvw1 and uvw2 filters.
 Full details of the \swift\ observations are also presented in Lobban et al. (2016).

-Figure 1 reproduces the orbital-mean x-ray fluxes from the \xmm\ pn camera (Strueder \et 2001), together with the first 17 snapshots from the Swift XRT.
+Figure 1 reproduces the orbital-mean X-ray fluxes from the \xmm\ pn camera (Strueder \et 2001), together with the first 17 snapshots from the \swift\ XRT.
 Both data sets show a deep minimum flux near \xmm\ orbit 2659 (day 16), when the ultra fast inflow was detected.
-The \swift\ light curve is particularly interesting, with its softer x-ray bandwidth responding to both column density and ionization changes in the line-of-sight flow, suggesting the inflow seen in day 16 actually began some 3 days earlier followed by a strong increase in x-ray emission, to a peak in orbit 2664 some 8 days later.
-The high x-ray flux is then maintained for at least 4 further days, to orbit 2666, but has fallen substantially by the final observation (orbit 2670).
+The \swift\ light curve is particularly interesting, with its softer X-ray bandwidth responding to both column density and ionization changes in the line-of-sight flow, suggesting the inflow seen in day 16 actually began some 3 days earlier, followed by a strong increase in X-ray emission, to a peak in orbit 2664 some 8 days later.
+The high Xray flux is then maintained for at least 4 further days, to orbit 2666, but has fallen substantially by the final observation (orbit 2670).

-Figure 2 shows x-ray spectra from the \xmm\ pn camera over the same interval, with orbits 2659(black), 2661(red), 2663(green) and 2664(blue), plotted as a ratio to that of orbit 2652.
-The broad spectral band highlights the strong soft x-ray absorption associated with the transient accretion event in orbit 2659, which then falls over several days, with the continuum flux continuing to increase to a new peak by orbit 2664.
+Figure 2 shows X-ray spectra from the \xmm\ pn camera over the same interval, with orbits 2659 (black), 2661 (red), 2663 (green) and 2664 (blue), plotted as a ratio to that of orbit 2652.
+The broad spectral band highlights the strong soft X-ray absorption associated with the transient accretion event in orbit 2659, which then falls over several days, with the X-ray emission increasing to orbit 2664 as some of the new matter is accreted.